SQweb-team/Multipass-SDK-PHP/README.md

 ### 3.b Retrieving the user's email

-If he wants it, the user can share his email with you, to retrieve it, check if the cookie names mltpss_e exists.
+If he wants it, the user can share his email with you, to retrieve it, check if the cookie named `mltpss_e` exists.
 Inside will be a base64 encoded string you need to retrieve and decode on your side.

 ### 4.a Showing the Multipass button